You definitely want to avoid a Tax Audit, however, this can be tough when you’re starting your first side gig!

 Have you been generating a steady income from your side-line job?
 Then you’ve got a business going.
 If your profits are minimal and inconsistent your side-line business should be classified as a hobby.

-All of these factors affects whether your side-line pastime should be defined as a business or a hobby, but it’s not a comprehensive guide.
+All of these factors affect whether your side-line pastime should be defined as a business or a hobby, but it’s not a comprehensive guide.
 Hiring a tax attorney is the surefire way to get your taxes filed correctly.

 Reporting Your Side Business